aitgon/wopmars/docs/content/wopfile.rst

     # Rule1 use SparePartsManufacturer to insert pieces informations into the table piece
     rule Rule1:
-        tool: 'wopexamplesnp.wrapper.SparePartsManufacturer'
+        tool: 'wrapper.SparePartsManufacturer'
         input:
             file:
                 pieces: 'input/pieces.txt'
         output:
             table:
-                piece: 'wopexamplesnp.model.Piece'
+                piece: 'model.Piece'

-    # CarAssembler make the combinations of all possible pieces and calculate the final price
+    # CarAssembler make the combinations of all possible pieces to build cars and calculate the final price
     rule Rule2:
-        tool: 'wopexamplesnp.wrapper.CarAssembler'
+        tool: 'wrapper.CarAssembler'
         input:
             table:
-                piece: 'wopexamplesnp.model.Piece'
+                piece: 'model.Piece'
         output:
             table:
-                piece_car: 'wopexamplesnp.model.PieceCar'
+                piece_car: 'model.PieceCar'
         params:
             # The price have to be under 2000!
             max_price: 2000

 rule
 ++++

-In **WoPMars**, like in other workflow managers, each ``rule`` is associated with a step of the workflow.
-Its name has to be unique in the whole workflow but it has no specific role for WoPMars except help you understand which step is currently running, during the execution.
+In **WoMars**, like in other workflow managers, each ``rule`` is associated with a step of the workflow.
+Its name has to be unique in the whole workflow but it has no specific role for WoMars except help you understand which step is currently running, during the execution.

 A rule is composed of: